What does an instructional designer do?

 What’s one of the first questions someone asks you upon meeting you for the first time…what do you do?
-When I tell people that I’m a Learning Technologist, I often get this look of bewilderment with eyebrows raised and the next question is, what’s that?
-I think the most important part of my title is actually the learning part.
-Technology, of course, is part of my job, but the learning part is what makes it all worthwhile for me.
-So, to answer the question, what does a learning technologist do…
+When I tell people that I’m an ID, I often get this look of bewilderment with eyebrows raised and the next question is, what’s that?
+I think the most important part of my title is actually the designer part.
+Technology, of course, is part of my job, but designing the instruction is what makes it all worthwhile for me.
+So, to answer the question, what does an instructional designer do…

 - Evaluate new technologies to discover new and better ways to enhance instruction